 ex Tela quodlibet.
 Not only can anything be proven from a contradiction, in these days of fake news and dubious political advertising, it has never been easier to find self-consistent documents online in support of virtually any given conclusion or its opposite.

 The Web is what we deliver as an answer to any Linked Data skeptic, as an irrefutable argument that all of our perceived or actual complexity is justified, because we are dealing with problems that span the entire virtual address space of the globe and in fact the universe.
-The Web is the reason why our ontologies are spread all over the place, why the prefix expansion for the OWL ontology counts 30 characters, why FOAF is forever stuck at version 0.9, the Dublin Core vocabulary at 3 different ones, and why we cannot all just use Schema.org.
+The Web is the reason why our ontologies are spread all over the place, why the prefix expansion for the OWL ontology counts 30 characters, why FOAF is forever stuck at version 0.9, the Dublin Core vocabulary at 3 different ones, and why we cannot all just settle on Schema.org.
 The Web is why Open Data exists, why our public SPARQL endpoints are down 1.5 days a month , why stable vocabularies suddenly disappear.
-Everything we do, we do it the way we do it, because the Web sets the rules such that anything more simple or logical would not do.
+Everything we do, we do it the way we do, because the Web sets the rules such that anything more simple or logical would not do.
 If the Web is such a self-explanatory answer to the existence of our discipline—

 We are not even talking here about taking our scholarly communication to the Web; let that be the crusade of the dogfooders , to whom we dedicate a later section.
 We mean to say that